By Steve & Tamami Laser

 Prototype 9 is also significant because it’s the first Infiniti with a newly designed EV powertrain.
 A 30 kWh high-voltage battery is paired with a new prototype electric motor, producing 120 kW (148 hp) and 320 Nm (236 lb-ft) of torque, driving the rear wheels via a single-speed transmission.

-News source and photos courtesy Infiniti Motor Company Ltd. and Infiniti North America, Inc.
+News source, photos and videos courtesy Infiniti Motor Company Ltd. and Infiniti North America, Inc.

 Story © 2017 CarNichiWa.com